lindbrook/packageRank/README.md

-On Saturday, we can see that [‘cholera’](https://CRAN.R-project.org/package=cholera) had 29 downloads, came in 3,061st place out of 15,950 observed packages, and earned a spot in the 80th percentile.
+On Saturday, we can see that [‘cholera’](https://CRAN.R-project.org/package=cholera) had 29 downloads, came in 3,061st place out of the 15,950 different packages downloaded, and earned a spot in the 80th percentile.

 So contrary to what the nominal counts tell us, one could say that the interest in [‘cholera’](https://CRAN.R-project.org/package=cholera) was